luckyframework/lucky/UPGRADE_NOTES.md

 instructions in this section
 https://luckyframework.org/guides/installing/#install-lucky

+- Remove any cached shards: rm -rf ~/.cache/shards

+  > This is to address a bug in shards: https://github.com/crystal-lang/shards/issues/211

+- Run `shards update`

 - Find all instances of `nested_action` and replace with `nested_route`

 - Find all instances of `action` and replace with `route` in your actions